 Shuttles

-In addition to tours, free shuttles are offered on the Going-to-the-Sun Road.
+In addition to tours, shuttles are offered on the Going-to-the-Sun Road.
 The free shuttle gives access to the areas between the Apgar Visitor Center (west side) and the St. Mary Visitor Center (east side).
 The shuttles do not require a reservation and are available to every park visitor.
 The shuttles run every 15-30 minutes throughout the day, usually beginning at 8 am and continuing until 7 pm, though hours may vary.
 Check the Glacier National Park Shuttle Service website for up-to-date information.

 Stops Along the Way